metio/terraform-provider-k8s/docs/data-sources/documentdb_services_k8s_aws_db_subnet_group_v1alpha1_manifest.md

 Required:

 - `description` (String) The description for the subnet group.
 - `name` (String) The name for the subnet group.
-This value is stored as a lowercase string.Constraints: Must contain no more than 255 letters, numbers, periods, underscores,spaces, or hyphens.
-Must not be default.Example: mySubnetgroup
+This value is stored as a lowercase string.
+Constraints: Must contain no more than 255 letters, numbers, periods, underscores, spaces, or hyphens.
+Must not be default.
+Example: mySubnetgroup

 Optional: